loadingio/ldview/README.md

 In this case, the div named `template` will be cloned, attached and used as inner DOM of this view, recursively applied according to the return content of `list`.
 For a working example, check `web/src/pug/recurse/index.ls`.

+## Nested Local Views and Template

+It's possible to nest a local view in a selector:

+    new ldview({
+      handler: localView:
+        handler: ...
+    });

+However, nodes under this local view are still visble to its parent view.
+Use `ld-scope` to prevent accessing from parent view:

+    div(ld-scope,ld="localView"): ...

+Or, use `template` instead, which is by default scoped:

+    new ldview({
+      handler: localView:
+        template: ...
+        handler: ...
+    });

+check `web/src/pug/scope/index.ls` for a working example of local views.

 ## License